Online File Compressors Privacy Risks on Windows

 |---|---|---|

 Desktop apps do not show ad banners while they work.
-You pay with money (for some apps) or with setup time (for built-in tools).
+You pay with money or setup time.
 The privacy win is simple: no upload form, no third-party server log for your MP4 or contract PDF.

-- Save presets so repeat jobs do not tempt you back to free upload tools.
+- Save presets so repeat jobs do not tempt a free upload tool

-- Turn on folder monitoring when exports land in the same directory every day.
+- Folder monitoring when exports land in the same directory every day

 - Are Online File Compressors Safe on WindowsWhat happens when you upload files to online compressors, and what to use on Windows instead with Photos, Clipchamp, and GetCompress.